MaxReinmueller/GifTastic/README.md

 # Gif Search

 ## Overview
+Search for gifs by typing in keywords in to the search bar.

+Only "G" rated gifs will display

 Link to deployed version - https://maxreinmueller.github.io/GifTastic/.

-## Instructions
-  1. Using the search bar type in the type of gifs you would like to recieve.

 ### Technologies used
 * Bootstrap